microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 #### Query Destination Size

 The destination buffer (to hold the matrix) size can be implementation dependent.
-The API `GetLinearAlgebraMatrixConversionDestinationInfo` is added to query the size of the destination buffer in the desired layout and datatype.
+The API `GetMatrixConversionDestinationInfo` is added to query the size of the destination buffer in the desired layout and datatype.
 It takes a pointer to `D3D12_LINEAR_ALGEBRA_MATRIX_CONVERSION_DEST_INFO` descriptor that provides